Share

 Maintaining a healthy weight can prevent digestive complications from medication.

-You can manage your weight by staying active and eating a diet rich in fruits, vegetables, lean protein and healthy fats.
+Manage your weight by staying active and eating a diet rich in fruits, vegetables, lean protein and healthy fats.
+The U.S. Department of Agriculture has recommendations on how to eat healthy.

 6. Get the proper health screenings